C# - Nuget, Paket

 File fingerprinting

 Debricked supports scanning for C# dependencies not defined in manifest files through file fingerprinting.
-Our database contains the hashes of .nupkg files as well as their unpacked contents (including .dll files) for all packages in the NuGet gallery.
+Debricked database contains the hashes of .nupkg files as well as their unpacked contents (including .dll files) for all packages in the NuGet gallery.
 This is used when comparing with the contents of your application, to ensure as accurate matches as possible.
 For more information on file fingerprinting and how to set it up, see file fingerprinting.

 Supported file formats and features